xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ### linux host

-Since ncpa is cross-platform, i chose to use it for the debian host too.
+NCPA will also be used for the debian host so that the check commands syntax will be the same for both host.

-I made an install script for the debian agent, source code is on [Github](https://github.com/xeylou/nagios-introduction/debian-ncpa-install.sh).
+I made an install script for the debian agent, source code is on [Github](https://github.com/xeylou/nagios-introduction/debian-ncpa-install.sh) for debian 11 & 12.

 ```bash
 mkdir testing && cd testing